lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 concrete example in mind.

 So what are we building here?
 For the sake of the discussion, we'll imagine a _purposely_ trivial application.
-The application collect words from a Kafka topic and exposes a `/search` endpoint that takes a word and returns its count.
+The application collects words from a Kafka topic and exposes a `/search` endpoint that takes a word and returns its count.
 This requirement gives us enough to discuss the underlining architecture of this approach.
 We'll then add a few more features so that we can discuss how to